HOA Governing Documents Hierarchy: Which One Wins?

 - •Landscaping standards

-Important limitation: Rules and regulations can't contradict the CC&Rs, bylaws, or state law.
-If the CC&Rs say owners can have up to two pets, the board can't adopt a rule that says no pets allowed.
+The catch is that rules and regulations can't contradict the CC&Rs, bylaws, or state law.
+If the CC&Rs say owners can have up to two pets, the board can't pass a rule banning pets entirely.
+It won't hold up.

 Where Conflicts Actually Happen